LeonSchiffer/MatatInterviewTest/README.md

     protected $guarded = [];
 }
 ```
-The project has a BaseModel.php
+- The project has a BaseModel.php

-Instead of extending Model class, all the models in the project extends this base class
+- Instead of extending Model class, all the models in the project extends this base class

-This allows me to set some properties for all the models in the project that needs to be the same
+- This allows me to set some properties for all the models in the project that needs to be the same

-For eg: I have set the $guarded = [], which will be applied to all the models in the project from now
+- For eg: I have set the $guarded = [], which will be applied to all the models in the project from now

-#### Stub
+#### Stubs
 Using the command:
 ```bash
 php artisan stub:publish
 ```
-All the stubs have been published
+- All the stubs have been published

-And out of these stubs, mdoel.stub and request.stub has been modified to make development simpler
+- And out of these stubs, mdoel.stub and request.stub has been modified to make development simpler

 #### Repository Pattern
 The project uses Repository Design Pattern and all the repository and interfaces have been bound in AppServiceProvider.php